Tuition:

 Middle School

 These classes are academically focused and cover all the material required for full credit in the subject.
 The students attend each class once per week and complete the required work at home.
-We use Google Classroom to keep track of assignments and grades. (class information will be added as it is received from teachers)
+We use Google Classroom to keep track of assignments and grades.

 WORLD HISTORY highlights the history of the world through a biblical lens, from ancient times to the Victorian Era.
 Students will experience art through the ages and learn research skills along the way.
 Students will complete one research project per semester.